warkrismagic/mcp-ui-fork_research/packages/client/README.md

 ## Disclaimer

-This project is provided "as-is".
-Use at your own risk.*
+This project is provided “as is”, without warranty of any kind.
+The `mcp-ui` authors and contributors shall not be held liable for any damages, losses, or issues arising from the use of this software.
+Use at your own risk.